ajosuemendez/print-it/README.md

 This document provides detailed information about the Printing Windows Service.
 Currently this service allows users to print documents via HTTP Request on a specified printer.

 ## Requirements
+- VS Code
-You need to have installed .NetSDK 8.
-Alternatively, you can use the VS Code plugin C# Dev Kit
+- VS Code plugin C# Dev Kit

 ## Usage instructions using VS Code

 1. Clone this repository
 2. We are currently using the pdfium-v8-win-x64 binaries.
-If want you can download and add the latest version of the PDFium binaries: https://github.com/bblanchon/pdfium-binaries
+If you want you can download and add the latest version of the PDFium binaries: https://github.com/bblanchon/pdfium-binaries
 3. If you decide to update the binaries make sure that the csproject is properly pointing to those.
 You would have to modify path where the binary is found in PrintIt.ServiceHost.csproj.
 ```xml
 <Content Include="..\..\pdfium-v8-win-x64\bin\pdfium.dll">